 MAI: – On the 15th of August I am going to play at the Copenhagen Pride before the parade for the fifth year in a row.
 And in the evening I am playing at a benefit party at a place called “Reden” (a drop-in center for women who are struggling with prostitution and drugs).

-DT 500 MAG: – When will you come over to Oslo so we can enjoy you playing?
+DT 500 MAG: – Text us when you`ll come over to Oslo so we can enjoy you playing!

 Inteview by Arthur Sopin